 Therefore, in the newer versions of JS, probably after the V8, the JIT compiler was also incorporated to optimize the execution and display the result more quickly.
 This JIT compiler generates a bytecode that is relatively easier to code.
 This bytecode is a set of highly optimized instructions.
 The V8 engine initially uses an interpreter, to interpret the code.
 On further executions, the V8 engine finds patterns such as frequently executed functions, and frequently used variables, and compiles them to improve performance.

-Java JavaScript Java is a strongly typed language and JavaScript is a loosely typed language variables must be declared first to use and has a more relaxed syntax and in the program.
-In Java, the type of a rules. variable is checked at compile-time.
-Java is an object-oriented JavaScript is a scripting language used programming language primarily for creating interactive and dynamic used for developing complex web pages. enterprise applications.
-Java applications can run in any JavaScript code used to run only in the virtual machine (JVM) or browser. browser, but now it can run on the server via Node.js.
-Objects of Java are class-based even JavaScript Objects are prototypewe can't make any program in java based. without creating a class.
-Java program has the file extension JavaScript file has the file extension ".java" and translates source code ".js" and it is interpreted but not into bytecodes which are executed by compiled, every browser has the JVM (Java Virtual Machine).
-JavaScript interpreter to execute JS code.
-If compile time
+Java JavaScript Java is a strongly typed language and JavaScript is a loosely typed language and variables must be declared first to use in has a more relaxed syntax and rules. the program.
+In Java, the type of a variable is checked at compile-time.
+Java is an object-oriented programming JavaScript is a scripting language used for language primarily used for developing creating interactive and dynamic web complex enterprise applications. pages.
+Java applications can run in any virtual JavaScript code used to run only in the machine (JVM) or browser. browser, but now it can run on the server via Node.js.
+Objects of Java are class-based even we JavaScript Objects are prototype-based. can't make any program in java without creating a class.
+Java program has the file extension JavaScript file has the file extension ".js" ".java" and translates source code into and it is interpreted but not compiled, bytecodes which are executed by JVM every browser has the JavaScript (Java Virtual Machine). interpreter to execute JS code.
+If compile time Java is a Standalone language. contained within a web page and integrates with its HTML content.
+Java has a thread-based approach to JavaScript has an event-based approach to concurrency. concurrency.
+Java supports multithreading, which JavaScript does not support allows multiple threads of execution to multithreading, although it can simulate it run concurrently within a single through the use of web workers. program.
+Java is mainly used for backend JavaScript is used for the frontend and backend both.
+Java is statically typed, which means JavaScript is dynamically typed, which that data types are determined at compile means that data types are determined at time. runtime.
+Java uses more memory JavaScript uses less memory.